Hemant1745/AirPiano/README.md

 # AirPiano
-Using python , opencv and mediapipe , i have created air piano install python in vs studio import opencv , mediapipe and cvzone
+Using python , opencv and mediapipe , i have created air piano install python in vs studio import opencv , mediapipe, pygame and cvzone

 below is the chord mapping